mathematicalthinking/encompass/UPGRADE_NOTES.md

 If this.removeMessages is undefined, Ember might **not** show an error in the console or indicate anywhere that it failed.
 Subsequent lines will simply not execute but the app will continue running as if everything is fine.

 - Be careful around the use of objects that are being tracked.
 One must be careful to update their references so that they are reactive.
 Just setting a property won't be enough unless you use TrackedObject from tracked-built-ins.
+- The error "Error while processing route: assignments.new Assertion Failed: Expected hash or Mixin instance, got [object Function]" was just caused by a syntax error in a model.
+The assertion failed because when hydrating a model, trying get all the documents from the store in that model failed.

 # Current Progress